-In this guide, we’ve put together a list outlining these pros and cons.
+In this guide, we’ve put together a list of some of the potential pros and cons of electric cars.

 Summary – Pros & Cons Of Electric Cars